MarcToussaint/24-NLP-Sampling/README.md

 This code is accompanying the paper *NLP Sampling: Notes on Combining MCMC and NLP Methods for Diverse Constrained Sampling*.

-The repository contains the exact snapshop with which all experiments were done.
+The repository contains the exact snapshot with which all experiments were done.
 The actual NLP_Sampler is part of the rai repo, and the robot models are in the rai-robotModels.
-Both have to be checked out in parallem (to a specific commit, to make it exactly reproducible):
+Both have to be checked out in parallel (to a specific commit, to make it exactly reproducible):

 ```
 git clone -b 8547d4380a2c5169f63d6fe18b6d234143cc59c4 https://github.com/MarcToussaint/rai